Getting started

 Auto Imports

-Some composable functions provided by @nuxtjs/i18n such as useI18n are auto-imported by Nuxt.
-If you want to import them explicitly, you can use #imports as follows:
+Some composable functions such as useI18n are auto-imported by Nuxt.
+If you have disabled autoImports you will need to import these explicitly from #imports as follows:

 <script setup>